Ice storm can't chill employee spirits

-Director of Physical Plant Pat Murphy, like many area residents, found that gas generators were even more scarce than D batteries and lamp oil.
-Fortunately, four samaritans from physical plant added their own generators to the power-restoration effort.
+Director of Facility Services Pat Murphy, like many area residents, found that gas generators were even more scarce than D batteries and lamp oil.
+Fortunately, four samaritans from Facility Services added their own generators to the power-restoration effort.
 After using their generators to heat their homes during nights, Clifford Arnold (electrician supervisor), Ron Landry (electrician), Mike Adams (equipment operator) and Rick Lacasse (grounds team leader), hooked theirs up for several full day’s work at Bates.

 Aside from devoting long hours to the College, several employees kept a keen eye out for each other and area residents in need.
-Elaine Freeman, associate director of physical plant, stopped to offer a ride to Lorraine Brochu, dining services, who — en route to work — was struggling to maneuver across icy Pettengill Street on her hands and knees.
+Elaine Freeman, associate director of Facility Services, stopped to offer a ride to Lorraine Brochu, dining services, who — en route to work — was struggling to maneuver across icy Pettengill Street on her hands and knees.